cesarvr/blog/content/post/buildconfig.md

 ---
-title: "4 Ways to Build Applications in Openshift"
+title: "4 Ways to Build Applications in OpenShift"
 date: 2018-07-28T19:24:19+01:00
 lastmod: 2018-07-28T19:24:19+01:00
 draft: false
 keywords: []
-description: "If you are migrating legacy applications or creating an automatic build system, Openshift BuildConfig offers you various choices to help you with those challenges."
+description: "If you are migrating legacy applications or creating an automatic build system, OpenShift BuildConfig offers you various choices to help you with those challenges."
 images:
   - https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
-tags: [openshift, buildconfig]
+categories: [OpenShift, BuildConfig]
-categories: []
+categories:
-author: ""
+  - OpenShift
+  - BuildConfig
+  - ImageStream

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed